 This educational approach, developed by the Italian physician and educator Dr. Maria Montessori, lays emphasis on independence, freedom within limits, and respect for a child’s natural, psychological, physical, and social development.
 It is a “discovery” model, where students learn concepts from working with materials, rather than by direct instruction.
 Uninterrupted blocks of work time, specialised educational materials, freedom of movement and choice of activity within the environment are some of the key features.

-At CMR National Public School, there are five environments, with children belonging to mixed age groups ranging from 21⁄2 or 3 to 6 years.
+At CMR National Public School, there are five environments, with children belonging to mixed age groups ranging from 2.5 to 5.5 years.
 Each environment of 30 children includes two adults, giving each adult the responsibility of 15 children.

 The name kindergarten was coined by Friedrich Froebel, whose approach greatly influenced early-years’ education around the world.
 A kindergarten literally means children’s garden and is a preschool educational approach that advocates freedom, play and joyful learning.
 It focuses on self-expression and involves self-activity, creativity and social participation.
 Education is imparted through playing, singing, and practical activities such as drawing, writing and social interaction.